The complaints process at the University

 How are Complaints managed at the University?

-The Complaint Handling and Resolution Policy (opens in a new window) explains how the University deals with complaints from staff, students and the public.
-It covers complaints about decisions made within the University, as well as the behaviour of staff and students.
+The Complaint Management Policy (opens in a new window) explains how the University deals with complaints from staff, students and the public.
+It covers complaints about decisions made within the University, as well as the behaviour of staff, students, contractors or agents.

 Links to legislation, policies, procedures and guidelines and other electronic documents are available under the Associated Documents tab(opens in a new window).